dampsoft/vscode-banditcpp-test-adapter/README.md

 ## What's next?

-- Error and diagnostic messages should be displayed in a single summary instead of separate info boxes
-- Progress box when running tests
 - Hide test groups or projects inside the tree if they are empty?
 - Enable/disable configured projects
-- Add platform specific settings per project
+- Add platform specific project settings
 - Filtering the tree
 - Enable Debugging (Set Breakpoint inside it or describe and start debugging session)